What Am I Doing Wrong? Part 1

-How did I go wrong in publishing my book?
+Where did I go wrong?
 Let me count the ways

 You spent a year crafting the perfect novel.
 Rewrites.
 Polishing.
 Editing.
 Proofreading.
 Finally you release your baby into the world and await the crowds of avid readers.
 But sadly, sales of your new masterpiece falter soon after your family members all have one.
 It is at this point that you ask yourself, “What am I doing wrong?”